 These definitions may be subject to change dependent on when the parties to the agreement signed.
 Please contact our office to confirm the definition.

 What happens if I practice less than full time?

 We will prorate your return of service to reflect your decision to practice less than full time.
 Prorations are calculated according to contractual FTE and/or percentage billings out of the minimum threshold.

-Why are there variations in the terms of each contract and definitions of full-time practice?
+Why are there variations in the terms of each agreement and definitions of full-time practice?

 Financial support provided for residents and physicians through these programs varies from $25,000 to hundreds of thousands of dollars.
 Therefore there are different expectations for service or financial repayment which depend on the program and the level of investment.

 I would like to pursue fellowship or enhanced skills (R3) training after I complete my residency.
 Can I do so and how will this affect my ROS?

 You may defer your ROS for up to one year to complete fellowship or R3 training upon completion of residency.
 To defer your ROS for fellowship or R3 training:

 - Notify saskdocs once you have been accepted to a fellowship or R3 program; and,